INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 #### Proposed mapping and rationale

-The default language will be set to the data set metadata default language.
+The default language will be set to the data set metadata default language `gmd:MD_Metadata/gmd:language/gmd:LanguageCode`.

-The other supported language (if any) will be mapped to the `xml:lang` attributes for WFS and ATOM and the SupportedLanguages element of the INSPIRE GetCapabilities extension.
+The other supported language (if any) will be mapped to the `xml:lang` attributes for WFS and ATOM and the SupportedLanguages element of the INSPIRE GetCapabilities extension for WMS.

 #### Detailed mapping description

+If only one language is used

 For multiple language support: